 Whether in business, politics, or the arts – women are trailblazing in a million wonderful ways.
-It’s 2019 and we are so happy to have a multitude of amazing women to pick from; here are the ladies we are loving at the minute…
+It’s the 21st century and we are so happy to have a multitude of amazing women to pick from; here are the ladies we are loving every single minute…

 Ruth Bader Ginsburg

 Janet Mock is making waves in all kinds of ways – all of which are sending positive ripples out into the world and helping bring about a better commitment to diversity.
-One of the first trans women of colour to be hired as a writer for TV, Mock produces films and shows that represent trans women helping to raise awareness and understanding and ultimately reduce stigma.
+One of the first trans women of color to be hired as a writer for TV, Mock produces films and shows that represent trans women helping to raise awareness and understanding and ultimately reduce stigma.
 She also launched the #GirlsLikeUs movement, and her memoir ‘Redefining Realness’ is a NY Times bestseller.

 We are still loving Misty Copeland, one of the most beautifully talented ballet dancers in the world.
-Misty Copeland has long been a fierce advocate of dance for women of colour across the world and is the first African American woman to become the principal dancer in the American Ballet Company in 75 years.
+Misty Copeland has long been a fierce advocate of dance for women of color across the world and is the first African American woman to become the principal dancer in the American Ballet Company in 75 years.
 Misty Copeland is opening doors for women across the world not just for her talent but also for what she represents in terms of body type, breaking boundaries, and pushing back against stereotypes.

 Dr Mirjana Povic

 One of the world’s finest astrophysicists, Dr Mirjana Povic is one of the best female role models for women in STEM.
 Along with doing groundbreaking work across the universe, Povic is also having a major impact on planet earth.
 Working for the Ethiopian Space Science and Technology Institute, she recently won an award for her work with STEM and high-school girls in Ethiopia.
 In an industry where women are underrepresented, we truly admire Dr Mirjana Povic for using her knowledge and passion to make a difference in both the present and the future.